aeratos/EWSaeratos/README.md

 ### Privacy
-Your Privacy is garanteed by the integration of *Google Oauth* protocol.
+Privacy is garanteed by the integration of *Google Oauth* protocol.
-On startup of Rails server is created a logger with this function:
+When Rails server starts, it use the following function to create a logger:

 ```Ruby
 OmniAuth.config.logger = Rails.logger